Home / Homewares

 Mathilde Martin Ceramics

 Crafted sans colour with raw materials and natural enamels, Mathilde Martin's pieces are the perfect representation of the purity of the earth.
-Hand-built (without a wheel) in France where Martin resides, her pieces are both striking in mass and simplistic in silhouette, letting the magic of the material speak volumes.
+Additionally, the pieces are hand-built (without a wheel) in France where Martin resides.
+Her pieces are both striking in mass and simplistic in silhouette, letting the magic of the material speak volumes.

 Porch Ceramics